RandyFoo07/rock-paper-scissors/README.md

 * Use `em` for paddings/margins for cascading effect when scaling with font-size
 * Use `%` and `px` for heights/widths
 * Use *Flexbox* and *Grid* to layout main elements of the page
+* Use media queries for tailored styling to multiple devices